Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Image creation and ownership

 In all sections of the exhibition, images must originate as photographs made by the entrant.
 They may not incorporate identifiable images produced by anyone else (for example: clip art, replacement skies, or stock images).
-Images created in whole or in part by image creation software (frequently called ‘AI’ images) are not allowed.
-Editing or alteration of images is permitted within the limits specified in the relevant section definitions that are available here https://psa-photo.org/page/division-definitions.
+Images created whole or in part by image creation software (frequently called “AI” images) are not allowed.

 Reproduction